rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 Once the NFT is nested, it can also be unnested.
 When doing so, the owner of the token should be specified, as they will be the ones owning the token from that point on (or until they nest or sell it).
-Additionally pending status has to be passed, as the procedure to unnest differs for the NFTs that have already been accepted from those that are still pending (passing `flase` indicates that the child NFT has already been nested).
+Additionally pending status has to be passed, as the procedure to unnest differs for the NFTs that have already been accepted from those that are still pending (passing `false` indicates that the child NFT has already been nested).
 We will remove the nested NFT with nestable ID of 0 from the parent NFT with ID 1:

 ````typescript